Robinlovelace/cycle-hire-inclusive/README.md

 of the shifting spatial distribution of uptake based on 70 million trips
 ================

+## Reproducing the results

+To reproduce the analysis presented in this paper, a good starting point is loading a sample of the datasets used.
+You can do this starting with a 5% sample of the raw cycle hire trip records as follows:

+You can reproduce many of the results in the main paper using this sample of the data.
+The following, for example, produces a graph showing the number of hires per
+year:

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 <!-- # Title 1 : Cycle hire and accessibility: an environmental justice perspective on the first 70 million trips -->